 For me, I have had issues with moving since I was a kid.
-From when I was little, we moved about 32 times, including living in a tent, and at a motel for free, because the owner was nice.
-There’s never been a place that really felt secure and stable, until I moved into my own apartment in Norway where my girl came to visit me.
+When I was little, we moved about 32 times (including living in a tent and at a motel for free because the owner was nice).
+There’s never been a place that really felt secure and stable, until I moved into my own apartment in Norway where my girlfriend came to visit me.

 After our first three days in Chiang Mai, we left our Airbnb, and the owner of the apartment was so friendly, she decided to help us find another place.
-She had contacts, and this lead to a beautiful apartment at dCondo Ping here in Chiang Mai, Thailand.
+She had contacts and this lead to a beautiful apartment at dCondo Ping in Chiang Mai, Thailand.

-After a few months here, we’re now living in one of the most luxurious condo complexes here in Chiang Mai.
-I would say, what seemed like a very fucking scary situation back home in Norway, where I had no control, it’s been one of the biggest blessings in my life.
+After a few months, we’re now living in one of the most luxurious condo complexes in Chiang Mai.
+I have to admit what seemed like a very fucking scary situation back home in Norway, where I had no control, has been one of the biggest blessings in my life.

 We’re living a much more motivating and rejuvenating lifestyle that fits our mindset, surrounded by warm weather, palm trees, a swimming pool, and a plethora of co-working spaces and cafés.